What You Need To Know About The Renewable Obligation (RO) In 2023

 What is the Renewable Obligation?

-Originally the Renewable Obligation was open to smaller scale renewable electricity generation, but this was superseded by the Feed-in-Tariff (FIT) in 2010.
-The Renewable Obligation was set up to incentivise the investment into renewable electricity generation in the UK by energy generators and other investors.
+Originally the Renewable Obligation was open to smaller-scale renewable electricity generation, but this was superseded by the Feed-in-Tariff (FIT) in 2010.
+The Renewable Obligation was set up to incentivise investment into renewable electricity generation in the UK by energy generators and other investors.

 There were variations of the Renewable Obligation in Scotland which was called the Renewable Obligation Scotland (ROS), and in Northern Ireland which was called Northern Ireland Renewable Obligation (NIRO).

 All three Renewable Obligation schemes closed to new applications on 31 March 2017.
 For some renewable technologies such as solar PV and onshore wind, it closed much sooner restricting the amount of support for these technologies as they were deemed more cost-effective and not needing the support of the Renewable Obligation.

 Some renewable generators were also able to apply for extensions past this deadline if they meet specific eligibility criteria, but this grace period was strictly limited to specific reasons and for fixed periods of time.
 The grace period was given when development had already been approved, there was a grid delay, or an investment freeze which saw deadlines for some technologies extend to 31 March 2019.

 The Renewable Obligation works on the principle that all UK energy suppliers were obligated under the Renewable Obligation Order as part of their licence to source an increasing amount of renewable electricity as part of their fuel mix.

 To encourage energy suppliers to purchase the renewable electricity generated in the UK they had to purchase Renewable Obligation Certificates from these generators to meet the targets set against them.